g-gaston/eks-anywhere/designs/in-place-upgrades-eksa.md

 ## Overview of the Solution
 **TLDR**: the eks-a controller manager will host the two webhook servers and implement 3 new controllers that will orchestrate the upgrade.
 These controllers will schedule privilege pods on each node to be upgraded, that will execute the upgrade logic as a sequence of containers.

-**Note**: (almost) everything proposed in this section is decoupled from the CAPI work.
-The folks working on implementing the part of the system described in this section could change/undo any of the decisions outlined below if new information comes up during implementation.
-This doc will need to be retroactively updated in that case.
 ### High level view
 Following the CAPI external upgrade strategy idea, we can start with the following diagram.